aniiyengar/pennapps-project/README.md

 # shute
 Do you have an issue?
 Shute somebody!
-A productivity app built in under 36 hours at PennApps XII.
+Built in under 36 hours at PennApps XII.